joschwrz/VGE/README.md

-Trying to build a very simple website for a side project I am working on Not a technical user at all
+Trying to build a very simple website for a side project I am working on; not a technical user at all